Sickboy78/MMM-Homematic/README.md

 </device>
 ...
 ````
-In this case we are looking for the ise_id of the window contact in the living room, which is "2086".
+In this case we are looking for the ise_id of the device "window contact living room", which is "2086".

 * Call the state of the device via the XML-API using http://ccu3-webui/addons/xmlapi/state.cgi?device_id=1234, replacing 'ccu3-webui' with the hostname or IP address of your CCU and '1234' with the ise_id from the previous step.

 * Find the ise_id of the desired datapoint of your device in the output.
-For window/door contact sensors it is the datapoint of type="STATE", for temperature sensors it is the datapoint with the type="ACTUAL_TEMPERATURE" and for humidity sensors its type="HUMIDITY".
+<br>For window/door contact sensors it is the datapoint of type="STATE", for temperature sensors it is the datapoint with the type="ACTUAL_TEMPERATURE" and for humidity sensors its type="HUMIDITY".
-The output may look like this:
+<br>The output may look like this:
 ````
 <state>
 <device name="window contact living room" ise_id="2086" unreach="false" config_pending="false">